 The contribution requirements of the PLD Plan members are defined by law or the Plan's Board.
-Employees of the Authority are required to contribute 8.0% of covered compensation to the PLD Plan.
+Employees of the Authority are required to contribute 7.35% or 8.10% of covered compensation to the PLD Plan, depending on the date they were hired.
 The contributions are deducted from the employee's wages or salary and remitted by the Authority to the Plan on a monthly basis.
 Employer contribution rates are determined through actuarial valuations.
-The Authority's required contribution rate for the years ended December 31, 2018 and 2017, was between 9.6% and 10.0% of annual payroll, actuarially determined as an amount that, when combined with employee contributions, is expected to finance the costs of benefits earned by employees during the year, with an additional amount to finance any unfunded accrued liability.
-The Authority's contributions to the Plan for the years ended December 31, 2018 and 2017 were \$2,391,982 and \$2,285,861, respectively.
+The Authority's required contribution rate for the years ended December 31, 2019 and 2018, was 10.0% of annual payroll, actuarially determined as an amount that, when combined with employee contributions, is expected to finance the costs of benefits earned by employees during the year, with an additional amount to finance any unfunded accrued liability.
+The Authority's contributions to the Plan for the years ended December 31, 2019 and 2018 were \$2,545,495 and \$2,391,982, respectively.